-For an even faster start, you can clone the worker-basic repository to get a pre-configured template for building and deploying Serverless endpoints.
-After cloning the repository, you can skip to step 6 of this tutorial to deploy and test the endpoint.
+For an even faster start, clone or download the worker-basic repository for a pre-configured template for building and deploying Serverless workers.
+After cloning the repository, skip to step 6 of this tutorial to deploy and test the endpoint.

 Requirements